grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 The round dock boss and the dockworkers were standing on the platform watching this procedure, a little stupefied.
 When the gangway hit the water the dock boss called out to Percy and Sir Trelew on the sail.
 "What are you doing?
 You can't leave that fucking junk here!"

-Percy was annoyed that she had to leave the junk.
+Percy ignored him, annoyed that she had to leave the junk.
 Those heavy hawsers were not cheap.

-[//]: # (### Shakes rams the Gnat into the sub with the ram)
+[//]: # (### Shakes rams the Gnat into the Grackle)

-On the _Gnat_, Shakes returned to the sail from below decks where he had thrown the levers that switched the power system from diesel to battery.
+On the _Gnat_, Shakes returned to the sail from below deck where he had thrown the levers that switched the power system from diesel to battery.
 He stood with his head out of the sail, and backed his small boat at a high throttle from the dock, being careful to clear the stern of the _Prospect_ before shifting to forward throttle.

 The sub with the ram had moved quickly up the channel towards them.
-Defying the local convention of moving through the channels with no wake, it was cruising at an open-ocean speed, swamping small boats on both sides and sending heavy waves up over the platforms and through the lintels of the small huts on either side of the channel.
-It had clearly spotted the _Prospect_ at dock and was now moving to the other side of the channel, maneuvering to angle in while maintaining its current speed and aligning to ram the _Prospect_ while it was stuck in the turnaround bay.
+Defying the local convention of moving through the channels with no wake, it was cruising at an open-ocean speed, swamping small boats on both sides and sending rolling waves up over the platforms and through the lintels of the small huts on either side of the channel.
+The _Grackle_ had clearly spotted the _Prospect_ at dock and was now moving to the other side of the channel, maneuvering to angle in while maintaining its current speed and aligning to ram the _Prospect_ while it was stuck in the turnaround bay.

 With his head above the sail of the _Gnat_, Shakes could see what the monstrous black sub was planning.
 He lowered himself down to sit in the _Gnat's_ control seat and pulled the sail hatch closed above his head and sealed it.
 He opened the valves to flood the _Gnat's_ ballast.

 He started counting to himself.
 He lit a cigarette, sucked on it for a second, and then left it propped between his fingers as he used the same hand to give the boat some more throttle.
-The _Gnat_ picked up speed as it dove, the low sail leaving a thin wake like a shark fin just before it sank under the surface of the brown water.
+The _Gnat_ picked up speed as it dove, the low sail leaving a thin wake that petered out to nothing as it sank under the surface of the brown water.

 Through the viewport of the sail, Shakes could see nothing but sludgy brown water ahead.
 He steered the boat on his mental time count and instinct, and a subconscious sense of the mathematics involved in the intercept course he planned.